Clubnight format varies depending on how many people turn up. We generally play a variation of a couple of formats:

 Write your name on a peg.

-Place your peg at the back of one of the WAITING courts, making sure to balance out the number of people waiting for each court.
+Place your peg at the back of one of the WAITING courts (bottom rung), making sure to balance out the number of people waiting for each court.

 If you have a choice of courts, please make an honest assessment of your relative ability and place your peg in a suitable starting position.
 Ask for guidance if necessary.